 Brian Petersen: Mikael, if I could add, what's the history as far as title insurance and things like that during these closings?

 Mikael Kerr: They did receive title insurance from Omni Title.
-I think what we're really trying to avoid, I guess as Sarah mentioned in the first part is you know, potentially litigating the lien superiority from between the County liens, the Village liens, liens turned into private liens.
+I think what we're really trying to avoid, between the County liens, the Village liens, liens turned into private liens.